 - In a large bowl for an electric or stand mixer, add the flour, both sugars, baking soda, baking powder, salt, and cinnamon.
 Mix at medium speed until combined.

 - To the flour mixture, add butter 1 tablespoon at a time, not adding the next tablespoon until the previous has been well mixed.
 Once all butter has been added, mixture will resemble coarse sandy crumbs.

 - In a separate bowl, whisk together milk, egg and vanilla extract until mostly smooth.
 Turn mixer speed to low and slowly add the wet mixture into batter.
 Stir to combine, scraping the sides and bottom as needed.

 Assembly and Baking

 - Spread ½ the batter into prepared pan.
 Layer ½ of the diced apples over the top and sprinkle with a few handfuls of the topping mix.
 Dollop the rest of the batter and spread it out.
 The batter may not completely cover the apples and that is fine.
-Alternatively, you can just pour the batter entirely and lay all of the apples on top.

 - Bake 45-55 minutes or until the streusel topping is browned and the center is firm.
 After cooling, drizzle with caramel sauce if desired.